Aditya7024/Maths-P-S-/README.md

 ### Description
 This folder focuses on regression analysis, a statistical technique used to model and analyze relationships between variables.

-### Contents
-- `regression_analysis.xlsx`: An Excel file containing data and regression analysis examples.
-- `sheet1.csv`: The raw data used in the Excel file, saved separately for easy viewing.

 ### Key Topics
 - Simple Linear Regression